ShahemNezamEddin/Dancing-together/README.md

      - Who are teachers?
      - Which type of ballet is taking place?
   - This section will be updated, to keep users up to date.
-  - In this section, there is a register button, which navigate users on-click to Contact Page.
+  - In this section, there is a register button, which navigates user's on-click to Contact Page.

 ![Our classes](https://github.com/ShahemNezamEddin/Dancing-together/blob/main/assets/images/our-classes-readme.PNG)